ConceptaNjolima/MyTNTResources/README.md

 *Please be advised this is approximate pacing.
 Topics and schedule are subject to change.*

 ## Projects
-Team deliverables that span and unite concepts across the curriculum threads.
+Individual and team deliverables that span and unite concepts across the curriculum threads.
 Projects will be introduced throughout the weeks ending with the app prototype and pitch.

 ## References
 Quick guides describing tech stack, Git, acronyms, and other useful topics.